 To complete this project, the Blaize team provided three Solidity developers, two back-end devs, two front-end devs, one QA, and one DevOps.

 Our first step was to collect all the input from the LeagueDAO team and create initial technical documentation, which allowed us and other teams to start the development process.
-With a clear project understanding in mind, we created a step-by-step plan that included what we needed to change, what we could reuse, and what we needed to develop in order to produce a successful NFT game.
+Then, with a clear project understanding in mind, we created a step-by-step plan that included what we needed to change, what we could reuse, and what we needed to develop to produce a successful NFT game.